 Understanding the stock market in general entails your undertanding and making use of the vital and relevant information .
 Since the stock market is a very fluid entity and prices change routinely.
 So also does stock quote change routinely.

-Here are some of the information that you will find in a typical stock market quote.
+In a very simple explanation a Stock Quote is the basic information, numbers and history of a particular stock, and here are some of the information that you will find in a typical stock market quote.

 The name of the company - This may sound like an elementary piece of data, but keep in mind that this will usually be the company as it appears on the stock exchange on which it's traded.
 It may very well be only a couple of letters.
 It is also known as stock symbols.